encord-team/E-MM1/README.md

 └─ data_groups.csv
 ```

-> 💡 Note: the CSV files are rather big.
+> 💡 Note: the CSV files are rather big (just `nn_1/data_groups.csv` is 252MB with total size: ~7GB).
 Therefore we use `git lfs` to store the large files.
-Therefor, you have to add a few additional commands when you clone.
+Therefore, you will have to add a few additional commands when you clone.
 > As an example, if you just want the nearest neighbour for each caption, run the following commands:
 >
 > ```